neelabhsinha/Leakage-Detection-in-Smart-Water-Distribution-Systems/README.md

 # Leakage-Detection-in-Smart-Water-Distribution-Systems

-This project was done in CSIR-CEERI, Pilani in the Cyber Physical Systems department under the mentorship of Principal Scientist [Dr. Bhausaheb Ashoke Botre] (https://www.ceeri.res.in/profiles/bhausaheb-ashok-botre/).
+This project was done in CSIR-CEERI, Pilani in the Cyber Physical Systems department under the mentorship of Principal Scientist [Dr. Bhausaheb Ashoke Botre](https://www.ceeri.res.in/profiles/bhausaheb-ashok-botre/).

 A major chunk of project involved the study of Leakage Detection techniques, and then, conducting experiments on a physical testbed (existing in CSIR-CEERI, Pilani) which has a pipeline network with all relevant sensors installed, which mimics the arrangement of a typical water distribution network.
 PLC and SCADA system is installed for control and data collection.